 Brief Statement of Proposed Research Project: You must include a statement outlining your proposed research project for the intended stay at the Law School.
 The proposed research project is one of the most important application items, as it gives the committee an opportunity to evaluate the compatibility of the proposed research with the Law School's strengths and the interests of its faculty.
 The statement should be no more than 500 words (two pages) and should include the planned use of the proposed research.

-Demonstration of Avaliable Funding: The Law School does not have funding to support visiting scholars.
+Statement of Expected Funding: The Law School does not have funding to support visiting scholars.
 Nor does it have sufficient staff to aid you in finding outside funding.
 Visiting scholars are not eligible to be hired as research assistants or visiting professors.
-Therefore, you must demonstrate that you have sufficient funds to support yourself while in residence at the Law School.
-Living expenses in Pittsburgh are estimated at $1,100 per month.
-You should add at least $400 per month for each dependent living with you in Pittsburgh.
-Demonstration of funding may be in the form of a bank statement (in USD or with a bank certified notation of the value in USD) or a letter from a funding organization detailing the amount of funds set aside for your research.
+Therefore, you must show that you will have sufficient funds to support yourself while in residence at the Law School.
+Living expenses in Pittsburgh are estimated at $1,400 per month.
+You should add at least $425 per month for each dependent living with you in Pittsburgh.

-You are strongly encouraged to engage with the faculty and student body, including the international students of the LLM class.
-Scholars are occassionally asked to give a presentation to a student society or in a professor's class that touches on the scholar's research.
-Scholars in residence during the Spring semester are invited to attend the LLM Colloquium class, which provides training to international students on English legal writing techniques.
+You are strongly encouraged to engage with the faculty and student body, including the international students of the LLM and SJD classes.
+Scholars are invited to faculty workshops to hear presentations by Law School faculty and guests, and are occasionally asked to give a presentation to a student society or in a professor's class that touches on the scholar's research.

 Under U.S. immigration regulations, you are required to maintain health insurance for the duration of your residence in the United States.
 The University of Pittsburgh has information for international visitors about obtaining health insurance, but does not provide health insurance and will not procure health insurance on behalf of any visitor.
 You should contact the CILE office with any questions concerning health insurance options.

 There are two fees associated with the visiting scholar program at Pitt Law.
-The first fee is a $225 Visa Processing Fee which is implemented by the Office of International Services.
+The first fee is a $275 Visa Processing Fee which is implemented by the Office of International Services.
 The admission letter will indicate the due date for this fee.
-Secondly, there is a CILE Visiting Scholar Administration fee of $100 for each month of stay.
+Secondly, there is a CILE Visiting Scholar Administration fee of $250 for each month of stay.
 This fee is due in full upon arrival at the University of Pittsburgh School of Law.
 All fees are non-refundable and must be submitted to the CILE office.
 Payments may be made through an international money order, an international draft, or a check in U.S. Dollars made payable to the "University of Pittsburgh."
 Please write the name of visiting scholar on the check or money order.
+We cannot accept payment by cash or credit card.